Boston Partners in Education is now hiring for a part-time, seasonal Program Site Coordinator position.

 Boston Partners offers four mentoring opportunities in schools across the Boston Public Schools system – Motivate, Accelerate, Aim High, and Power Lunch.
 This position will work directly with the Power Lunch opportunity.
 Power Lunch is Boston’s premier reading enrichment program for students in grades K–3.
 It allows volunteers to meet students where they are and lift them to new levels of competency and success by fostering a love of reading.

 The Site Coordinator is responsible for coordinating Power Lunch at a school site, as well as helping with document collection for the other opportunities.
 Each Site Coordinator acts as liaison between the school and the Partnerships staff, and facilitates the Power Lunch sessions at the school.
-We are currently hiring for a coordinator at the Gardner Pilot Academy, the Blackstone Innovation School, and the Mildred Ave.
-K-8 School.
+We are currently hiring for a coordinator at the Blackstone Innovation School.
 This part-time position is seasonal, and typically runs from October to June.

 - Assisting Partnerships Managers to collect and distribute documents at the start of the school year